Skip to content

 Changing weather conditions, COVID-19 mandates, road closures: making an accurate map when the territory shifts under your feet is problematic.
 If you need that map to guide you to… Read more “Why mapping uncertainty is the next disaster prep challenge”

 When even an expert can admit they’re not expertly prepared, you know something’s changed.
 Dr. Samantha Montano follows disasters for a living.
-At 16, she volunteered in… Read more “We’re all sane preppers now: International Disaster Risk Reduction Day 2021”
+At 16, she volunteered in… Read more “We’re all sane preppers now”

 How COVID-19 flips disaster maps — and what’s next